I Hope You're Happy (Blue October album): Development and promotion

 The album was crowdsourced, like all of their albums from Any Man in America (2011) onwards.
 For this album, Blue October hosted its crowdsourcing campaign independently.
 The album was recorded during the winter of 2017–2018 at Justin Furstenfeld's Up/Down Studios.
 Although Furstenfeld had co-produced every Blue October album since 2006's Foiled, I Hope You're Happy marks the first Blue October album which Furstenfeld completely produced without any outside co-producers.
 The first single from the album, the title track, was released January 12, 2018.

 The song "I Hope You're Happy" was the first to be recorded for the album, and was fully mixed and mastered by the end of 2017 in order to push it to radio in early 2018.
-As of May 2018, the song has reached number 17 on the Mediabase alternative rock chart.
+The song was a radio hit for several months, reaching the top 20 on the Mediabase alternative rock chart.
 A video for the song was released February 22, 2018.
 The remainder of the album wrapped up recording in mid-January 2018, with overdubs and early mixing occurring on Justin Furstenfeld's tour bus for his one-man show to promote his Open Book Winter Album in January–February 2018.
 Final mixing by Tim Palmer and Eric Holtz occurred in March and April 2018, and the album was mastered in mid-April 2018.
 "Daylight" is described as edgy and full of energy, and "I Want to Come Back Home" is described as a pop-y song with a kicking beat for a song with sad lyrics.